Author: Vivek Singh from www.allaboutpresentations.com

 Is it a pie chart or a bar graph?
 Stacked bar or a line?
 Or is it an area graph?

-We make charts almost every time we make presentations.
+We make charts almost every time we make PowerPoint presentations.
 If you are in sales or marketing, you would be making more charts than others.
 If you are in finance or consulting then you will have more charts than slides in your presentation.
-How do you then choose the right chart type?
+How do you then choose the right charts for PowerPoint?

 I am sharing with you 4 links which will help you make the right decision.